Zilliqa/ZRC/zrcs/zrc-4.md

 ## II.
 Abstract

 ZRC-4 defines a minimum interface of a multisig wallet smart contract.
+The contract holds funds that can be paid out to arbitrary users, provided that enough people in the designated list of owners sign off on the payout.

+The transaction must be added to the contract before signatures can be collected.
+Once sufficient signatures are collected, the recipient can request for the transaction to be executed and the money paid out.

 ## III.
 Motivation